-While visiting Rosslyn Chapel, I befriended another solo traveler.
+While visiting Rosslyn Chapel, I befriended another solo traveller.

 We were each touring the ancient and heavily ornately carved stone chapel when we met.
-We continued the rest of the tour, discovering it’s secrets together; even enjoyed a very pleasant long lunch together in the visitor center cafe afterward before we climbed in our respective cars and went about our merry way.
+We continued the rest of the tour, discovering its secrets together; even enjoyed a very pleasant long lunch together in the visitor centre cafe afterwards before we climbed in our respective cars and went about our merry way.
 What a lovely chance encounter that was and a great way to spend time with a new friend in a beautiful chapel and breaking bread with one another to add to our time together.